 The New Zealand Emissions Trading Scheme is the Government’s main tool for reducing greenhouse gas emissions.
-The Government is seeking feedback on parameters and values to support modelling of the electricity allocation factor (EAF).
+The Government sought feedback on parameters and values to support modelling of the electricity allocation factor (EAF).

 The EAF affects participants within eligible emission-intensive and trade-exposed industries.
 It is used to calculate their allocation of emission units.
 The current EAF value was decided in 2013 from modelling over 2011 and 2012.
 The review is being undertaken because there have been significant changes to key variables used in the previous modelling.

 This consultation did not propose changes to any industrial allocation setting.
 If there is a case for updating the EAF, there will be further opportunities to provide feedback.